FriendzoneGuardian/HRManagementSys/README.md

 ## 🚀 Current Development Phase

-We are currently completing **Phase 5** (Security & Auditing) and preparing for future modules.
-The system is transitioning from a basic CRUD application to a more robust, secure, and feature-rich platform.
+We have completed **Phase 6** (Applicant Module & System Hardening).
+The system now includes a full Applicant lifecycle, from registration and document upload to admin approval and status tracking.

 ---